 Instructions

-- In the same pan, add the remaining 1 Tb of extra virgin olive oil to the pan over medium heat.
+- In the same pan as the fish, add the remaining 1 Tb oil to the pan over medium heat.
 Add the garlic, white part of the green onion, and shallot.
-Stir fry 1-2 minutes until translucent.
+Saute for 1-2 minutes until translucent until the vegetables sizzle and soften.
+They should not brown.

 - Add the chopped tomatoes, fish sauce, sugar, and black pepper to the pan.
-Continue stirring and cook until the tomatoes begin to melt after a few minutes.
+Continue stirring and cook until the tomatoes begin to melt.
+This will take 4-6 minutes.

 - Nestle the fish fillets, seared side up, to the pan.
-Cover and cook for 2-5 minutes until the fish is cooked through.
-This will vary depending on the thickness of the fishl.
+Cover and continue to cook for 2-5 minutes until the fish is cooked through or reaches an internal temperature of 145 degrees F. If the sauce starts to dry out, add a little water to the pan.

-- Garnish with the green part of the green onion, and serve hot with your choice of side dish.
+- Garnish with the green part of the sliced green onion, and serve hot.

 Notes